mirainc/mira-kit/docs/README.md

 # Configuration {#configuration}

-All Mira apps have a `raydiant.config.js` file to specify how it appears in the Dashboard.
+All Raydiant apps have a `raydiant.config.js` file to specify how it appears in the Dashboard.

 ```js
 // raydiant.config.js